dmdmdm/iperf3-tui/README.md

     cd iperf3-tui
     cargo run

-If you don't have `git` or `cargo` they can be installed with with your disto's package manager - eg `apt install cargo`
+If you don't have `git` or `cargo` they can be installed with your disto's package manager - eg `apt install cargo`

 The app has a menu to select public iperf3 servers or run your own server with: